 Audiobook narration is a fun, flexible line of work that uses actors’ creativity and storytelling skills to engage, entertain, and inform an audience.
-This genre is very different from other types of voiceover acting.
+This genre is very different from other types of voice acting.
 Audiobook narrators aren’t trying to sell a product like commercial voice actors are or create high-energy characters as featured in animation.
-But narrating an audiobook requires patience and perseverance.
+But narrating an audiobook requires patience, perseverance, and acting skills.
 It’s all about telling a story in a specific genre, as written and intended by the author.

 Keep reading for useful steps, tricks of the trade, and helpful examples that you can use to become an audiobook narrator.

-You’ll need a variety of skills and equipment to be successful.
-Before you start searching for jobs, remember: Practice makes perfect.
+You’ll need a variety of skills and equipment to be successful audiobook reader.
+Before you start searching for narration jobs, remember: Practice makes perfect.

 Every audiobook narrator has a specialty.
 Finding yours will come from experience.